Glossary

 Heartwood

-The inner part of exogenous trees that normally does not contain living cells.
-That portion of the tree contained within the sapwood; this term is sometimes used to mean the pith.
-The heartwood is dormant and unnecessary for the trees continued life; the living part of the tree is contained in its outer parts.
+The inner part of trees that normally does not contain living cells.
+This portion of the tree is contained within the sapwood; this term is sometimes used to mean the pith.
+The heartwood is dormant and unnecessary for continued life; the living part of the tree is contained in its outer parts.
 Also called true wood.

 Veneer strips are used and matched to both sides of the center line, at an angle.
 The resulting appearance is reminiscent of the bones of a fish as they are attached to the back bone.